 Australian Indigenous HealthInfoNet provides an interactive map of Aboriginal and Torres Strait Islander Health and Medical Services, which operate in all Australian states and territories.

 The ACT Government’s Aboriginal Cultural Services Team can help Aboriginal and Torres Strait Islander foster carers and kinship carers find resources and support.
 Phone (02) 6207 2228 (and ask for the Aboriginal Cultural Services Team).

-Family Group Conferencing is for Aboriginal and Torres Strait Islander families in contact with Child and Youth Protection Services and Youth Justice in the ACT.
+Family Group Conferencing is for Aboriginal and Torres Strait Islander families in contact with Child and Youth Protection Services and Youth Justice in the Australian Capital Territory.
 Family Group Conferencing brings families together in a culturally safe way to talk about how best to take care of kids.

 New South Wales

 - AbSec provides training, support groups and information to Aboriginal people affected by the child protection system.
 Phone (02) 9559 5299.

 - My Forever Family NSW provides training, information, support and advice to potential carers and guardians.